 Both standards are actively evolving:

-C2PA released version 2.1 of the specification and the ecosystem is growing rapidly.
-The c2patool CLI and libraries in Rust, JavaScript, and Python make it straightforward to read and write C2PA manifests programmatically.
+C2PA released version 2.3 of the specification and the ecosystem is growing rapidly.
+The c2patool CLI and libraries in Rust, JavaScript, and Python make it possible to read and write C2PA manifests programmatically, though writing manifests correctly is non-trivial in practice.

 DDEX continues to refine its standards.
 ERN 4.3 is the latest release notification format, and there are ongoing discussions within the consortium about how to handle AI-generated content within existing schemas.